somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 {% endhighlight %}
 You can do more sophisticated things that just adding your CA to the trusted keys.
 But this out of scope for this post.

-However, I always faced the following problem:
+I always faced the following problem:
 {% highlight bash %}
 bash:~ somos$ ssh-add -s /usr/local/lib/libykcs11.dylib Enter passphrase for PKCS#11: